ocurran21/OrlaCurranDesign/README.md

 ## Lessons Learned
 - Learned to avoid React re-render loops using useEffect or useState by carefully considering logic.
-- Realiseed the need for a more test-driven approach for future projects.
+- Realised the need for a more test-driven approach for future projects.
 - A more simple colour palette is better for accessibility and consistency.
 It is important to consider accessibility from the beginning.

 ## Running